 Resident Participant Outcomes

 A total of 21 residents were trained during this pilot study.
-Overall their median confidence in managing trauma patients was 10 (IQR 10-10) on a 10 point Likert scale with 10 being most confident.
-In the pre training period, the median confidence in the stadard care arm was 10 (IQR 10-10), compared to 10 (IQR 10-10) in the ATLS and 10 (IQR 10-10) in the PTC arm.
+Overall, their median confidence in managing trauma patients was 10 (IQR 10-10) on a 10 point Likert scale with 10 being most confident.
+In the pre training period, the median confidence in the standard care arm was 10 (IQR 10-10), compared to 10 (IQR 10-10) in the ATLS and 10 (IQR 10-10) in the PTC arm.
 In the post training period, the corresponding figures were 10 (IQR 10-10) in the standard care arm, 10 (IQR 10-10) in the ATLS and 10 (IQR 10-10) in the PTC arm.

 Feasibility Outcomes

-.
 Out of 21 potentially eligible residents, 21 (100%) participated in the study.
-The lost to follow up rate was 14, with 53 out of 376 patients not completing 30 day follow up.
+The lost to follow up rate was 14%, with 53 out of 376 patients not completing 30 day follow up.
 Among residents the pass rate, after two attempts, was 100%.
 The missing data rate ranged from 0 to 98, with details for selected variables shown in Table (tab:sample-characteristics).
 The differences in distributions between observed and extracted data, for selected variables that were collected through observation or interview, are shown in Table (tab:observed-vs-retrospective).
 Overall, there were considerably more missing values in extracted data compared to observed data.

 Table 2: Differences in distributions between observed and extracted data, for selected variables that were collected through observation or interview.